axelrindle/github-version-checker/README.md

 Check the [examples folder](https://github.com/axelrindle/github-version-checker/tree/master/examples) for more examples.

 ### Note on semantic versioning
 Always try to follow a clear [semver format](http://semver.org/).
 This helps to avoid parsing mistakes and getting a clear result.
+Also read [here](https://github.com/npm/node-semver#versions).

 ## API
 ### `function versionCheck(options, [callback])`